 We forecast index component adjustments based on each index’s methodology, delivering valuable insights that help our users stay ahead of the market.

-The problems
+The Challenge

 To create a better data product, I need to understand the complex data by studying the index methodology and identify the most valuable insights for our users through thorough user research.